 For more than 80 years, Holy Cross Energy (HCE) has safely provided reliable and affordable electricity to its members and their communities.
+Changes in electricity technology and new and increasing consumer demands bring both opportunities and challenges to HCE as it strives to continue its proud tradition of quality service and member focus.

-As a new decade begins, changes in electricity technology and new and increasing consumer demands bring both opportunities and challenges to HCE as it strives to continue its proud tradition of quality service and member focus.
 Foremost among these is HCE's commitment to reducing its contribution to climate change, propelled by the call of many communities served by HCE for increasingly cleaner and more sustainable power.